Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

+We return to the study of RNM-ensembles with the associated correlation kernel $\Kcorrker_m$.
 Macroscopically, the situation is well understood.
-It is known that the gas condensates to a certain compact set $\calS_1$, called the {\em droplet}, see the discussion in Subsection~\ref{ss:rnm}.
-An interesting question is how the process behaves at the microscopic level.
-This can be studied via the rescaled density: for a point $z_0\in\C$ and ${\rm n}\in\T=\partial\D$ we let
+For instance, in the limit as $m\to+\infty$ the eigenvalues condensate to a certain compact set $\calS_1$, called the {\em droplet}, or alternatively \emph{spectral droplet} (see Subsection~\ref{ss:rnm} below).
+For simplicity, we assume below that $Q$ is $C^2$-smooth with positive Laplacian $\hDelta Q>0$ in a neighborhood of $\calS_1$.
+An interesting question is how the process behaves at the microscopic level, which we express in rescaled coordinates as follows.
+For a point $z_0\in\C$ with $\hDelta Q(z_0)>0$ and a direction ${\rm n}\in\T$, we let